Swindon Town W.F.C.

 Swindon Town Women Football Club are a women's association football club affiliated to Swindon Town F.C.
-They are members of the and play their home games at Fairford FC Cinder Lane.
+They are members of the and play their home games at the Nigel Eady County Ground.

 History

 They were founded in 1993, after several players broke away from the established Swindon Spitfires WFC (formed in 1967) and began playing in Division Four of the South West Regional Women's Football League the same year.
 They won the league, and promotion, in their first season, and went on to win two more league titles in the next two seasons.
 After a couple of seasons playing in Division One, they joined the newly formed South West Combination in 1998.

 Swindon Town Ladies were formed in 1993 and joined the Southern Region Women's Football League.
 Playing in Division Four they played their first competitive fixture on Sunday 5 September away to Southampton Reserves, winning by four goals to one.
 The first home league match was played on Sunday 10 October against Reading Royals.
 The game, played at Wootton Bassett, was “Kicked – Off” by Doreen Dart the Mayor of Thamesdown (as it was then) with the Town winning by eight goals to two.
 Swindon finished their first season as Division Four League Champions and also won the Southern Region 5-a-Side Tournament.

 In the next two seasons Swindon Town Ladies were Champions of Divisions Three and Two respectively.

 In their first season in Division One they finished in mid-table and supplied eight players to the newly formed Wiltshire County Ladies team that won the South West Counties Championship.

 In the 1996 / 1997 Season the Town were Runner's up in the Southern Region Division One and were beaten finalists in the League Cup.
 Again Town players formed the nucleolus of the County Women's team that finished second in the Counties Championship.

 The 1998 / 1999 Season saw Swindon Town Ladies elected to be founder members of the F.A.
 South West Combination League.
 They finished the inaugural season in Third place and won the “Ambassador” South West Combination League Cup, beating Cheltenham Four – Nil in the Final.
 The Town also set a record when the starting line – up of the County Women's Team were all from the same club.

 In the 1999 / 2000 Season the Town again finished third in the League and retained the League Cup by beating League Champions Newport One – Nil in the Final.

 The 2000 / 2001 Season saw the Town finish third once again and win the League Cup for the third consecutive season, beating Cheltenham in the Final by Four goals to two.